How to do well by doing good

 Donations of long-term capital gains property are subject to tighter deduction limits — 30% of AGI for gifts to public charities, 20% for gifts to nonoperating private foundations.

 Don’t donate stock that’s worth less than your basis.
 Instead, sell the stock so you can deduct the loss and then donate the cash proceeds to charity.

 Taxpayers age 70½ or older are allowed to make direct contributions from their IRA to qualified charitable organizations, up to $100,000 per tax year.
 Note that the age for these qualified charitable distributions (QCDs) hasn’t changed even though the SECURE Act increased the age after which required minimum distributions (RMDs) generally must begin from 70½ to 72.
+The SECURE 2.0 law increased it again to age 73.
 A charitable deduction can't be claimed for the contributions.
 But the amounts aren’t deemed taxable income and can be used to satisfy an IRA owner’s RMD.
 A direct contribution might be tax-smart if you won’t benefit from the charitable deduction.

 Gifts of cash are simple and gifts of stock can be tax-smart, but many taxpayers make other types of donations, such as vehicles, collectibles, services and even use of property.
 For an overview of the deductibility of various types of donations, see the Chart “What’s your donation deduction?”

 If you don’t know which charities you want to benefit but you’d like to start making large contributions now, consider a private foundation.
 It offers you significant control over how your donations ultimately will be used.

 You must comply with complex rules, however, which can make foundations expensive to run.
 Also, the AGI limits for deductibility of contributions to nonoperating foundations are lower.
 (See “Cash donations” and “Stock donations.”)